bhagyashree213/DSA-Practice/README.md

 This program inserts a new element into an array at a position entered by the user.

-The elements after the specified position are shifted one position to the right to create space for the new element.
+The elements after the specified position are shifted one position to the right.

 **File:** `14_InsertElementarray.c`

-### Operations

-* Enter array elements
-* Enter the position for insertion
-* Enter the element to insert
-* Display the updated array

 ### Time Complexity